Trustpilot

 Five sustainable living tips for beginners

-Last year, the world was made aware of the impact that plastics are having on our environment by David Attenborough’s Blue Planet 2 documentary.
-As a result, we were inspired to try to live sustainably to save our planet, but what exactly is sustainable living and how can we incorporate this into our daily lives?
+Last year, the world was made aware of the impact that plastics are having on the environment by David Attenborough’s Blue Planet 2 documentary.
+As a result, many of us were inspired to try to live more sustainably to limit the damage moden life is having on our planet, but what exactly is sustainable living, and how can we incorporate changes into our daily lives to tread more lightly on the earth?

-Sustainable living is all about sourcing our food, water and shelter in environmentally friendly ways, so that we do not compromise the earth’s natural resources for future generations.
-To lead a completely sustainable life, we need to cut down on pollution, use less natural resources and replenish what we use.
+Sustainable living means choosing consciously and ensuring we do not compromise the earth’s natural resources for future generations.
+To lead a completely sustainable life, we all need to reduce pollution, our relience on non-renwable resouces, and replenish our natural world.

 Turn off devices